Lynsey enjoys travelling, and is sure to have a camera and a notebook with her wherever she goes, even in her home country, Scotland.

 Another old favourite of mine.
 The Transport museum used to be located across the road from the Kelvingrove Art Gallery, but it had outgrown its surroundings, and the building capacity, so had to be moved to a nice, shiny new building.

 Architecture aside, there are plenty of exhibits for car enthusiasts, from classic cars and motorbikes, to model boats and planes.
 Some of the pieces are situated so to suggest that they are coming out of the wall, which can be a tad surreal, and again there are plenty of interactive learning stations and other activities.
-Many of the exhibits are opened, so that you can actually hop on and off, and there are various themed rooms that show life through the years.
+Many of the exhibits are opened so that you can actually hop on and off, and there are various themed rooms that show life through the years.

 Walking and Wandering

 With a little planning, you can work your way through the various attractions for yourself.
 Luckily, the planning has been done for you!
-Historic Glasgow have devised a series of downloadable Heritage Trails that are within walking distance of each other.
+Historic Glasgow has devised a series of downloadable Heritage Trails that are within walking distance of each other.

 Whether you're into medieval Glasgow, Charles Rennie Mackintosh, or the Govan Shipyards that Billy Connelly so often refers to, Historic Glasgow offers plenty of variety and plenty to see!